|

 Return grilles that are undersized can reduce the efficiency of the air conditioning system as well as the comfort in your home.
 Your contractor will verify that these devices are sized and operating properly and may make suggestions for improved performance.

-Buying a new comfort system is a major expense, and most homeowners replace their heating and air conditioning systems only every ten or twenty years.
+Select a professional Buying a new comfort system is a major expense, and most homeowners replace their heating and air conditioning systems only every ten or twenty years.
 It just makes sense – and cents! – to choose a contractor who knows how to design, install, and service the right equipment for you.
 Using a professional contractor assures you that your home will be comfortable for many years to come.

 © Air Conditioning Contractors of America Association, Inc., www.acca.org.
 Reprinted with permission.